 Given this volume of available information, a well-structured procurement organisation will be seeking to 'game' the potential outcomes to advise the business internally of potential risk.
 A 3 phased approach could work well:

 This gives us an idea of the impact on the business, and whether or not we can cope with the overall effect.
-By extending this through a range of possible outcomes in particular areas, we can start to model the potential effect on the business and to consider if we need to plan for particular outcomes.
+By extending this through a range of possible outcomes in particular areas, we can start to model the potential effect on the business and to consider if we need to plan for particular outcomes or design a procurement transformation programme.

 For those that remember, there is a sense that some of this will be like planning for the millennium software bug (where historic software pre 2000 ran out of space for date ranges above 1 January 2000).
 A huge amount of time and effort was expended in preparing for that change and the risks which could be experienced by a range of controllers being confused about the date.
 And, in general terms, nothing happened.
 However, there was a considerable – sometimes massive - effort expended making sure than nothing bad happened!